PO Box 15000, Halifax, Nova Scotia, Canada B3H 4R2

 - MA, PhD, New School for Social Research

-Elizabeth Fitting is an anthropologist who explores the culture and politics of food and agrarian livelihoods in relation to rural migration and displacement in Latin America.
-Her ethnography The Struggle for Maize looks at contested notions of agricultural efficiency, risk and culture in the Mexican debates about genetically modified corn imports under NAFTA.
+Elizabeth Fitting is an anthropologist who explores the culture and politics of food and agrarian livelihoods in relation to rural migration and displacement in the Americas.
+Her ethnography The Struggle for Maize looks at contested notions of agricultural efficiency, risk and culture in the Mexican debates about genetically engineered corn imports under NAFTA.
 The book also explores the effects of such imports and policy on a community of indigenous migrants and maize farmers, and the ways neoliberalism is constituted and experienced through gender, race, class and generational differences.
-Dr. Fitting has also researched seed regulations and activism in Mexico and Colombia as well as post-revolutionary irrigation management in the Tehuacán Valley, Mexico, where rural subjectivities have been remade through violent conflict and demands on the state for water rights.
+Dr. Fitting has also researched seed regulations and activism in Mexico and Colombia as well as post-revolutionary irrigation management in the Tehuacán Valley, Mexico, where rural subjectivities were remade through violent conflict and demands on the state for water rights.
 She is starting a new research project on local foods and agricultural foreign workers in Nova Scotia funded by a SSHRC Insight Grant (2019-2024), and another on the global political economy of Nova Scotia’s local food movement, with Dr. Catherine Bryan and Dr. Karen Foster, and in collaboration with the Mobile Lives Forum.

-Liz’s ongoing research and teaching interests focus on: Food justice; Transnational migration; GMOs and biotechnology in agriculture; Seed activism and regulation; Agrarian livelihoods and development; Culture and political economy, Commodity studies and globalization; Gender, sexuality, and ethnicity.
+Liz’s ongoing research and teaching interests focus on: Food justice; Transnational migration; GMOs and biotechnology in agriculture; Seed activism and regulation; Agrarian livelihoods and development; Culture and political economy; Commodity studies and globalization.

 - Gutiérrez Escobar, L., and Fitting, E. 2016 The Red de Semillas Libres: Contesting Biohegemony in Colombia.
 Journal of Agrarian Change, doi: 10.1111/joac.12161.